queryluke/masseffect-5e/static/data/rules/02-11-choose-equipment.md

 AC include the armor you wear and your Dexterity modifier.
 Not all characters wear armor, however.

 Without armor, your character’s AC equals 10 + his or her Dexterity modifier.
-If your character wears armor, calculate your AC using the rules in the [Equipment](needsLink!!!) section.
+If your character wears armor, calculate your AC using the rules in the <nuxt-link to="/phb/rules/equipment#armor">Armor</nuxt-link> section.
 Record your AC on your character sheet.

 Your character needs to be proficient with armor to wear and use it effectively, and your armor proficiencies are determined by your class.
 There are drawbacks to wearing armor if you lack the required proficiency, as explained in